gregphillips03/dsci401/README.md

 AECOM Employee | 0.1929 | 0.8070 | AECOM Employee
 AECOM Employee | 0.1019 | 0.8980 | AECOM Employee

-+ And so forth, through the entired set of data.
++ And so forth, through the entire set of data.

 + The table shows what the record actually was (```Actual Class```); the probability percentage of if the record was a contractor or AECOM Employee (```Prob % (Contractor)``` and ```Prob % (AECOM Employee)```); and what the machine predicted the record was (```Predicted by Machine```).